Pre-General Availability Draft: 2017-10-20

 IDEMPOTENTis the default value.

 Filtering based on server ID not supported.
-In MySQL 8.0, you can filter based on server ID by using the
+You can filter based on server ID by using the

 IGNORE_SERVER_IDSoption for the

 CHANGE MASTER TOstatement.
-This option works with statement-based and row-based logging formats.
+This option works with statement-based and row-based logging formats, but is deprecated for use with GTIDs from MySQL 8.0.3.
 Another method to filter out changes on some slaves is to use a

 WHEREclause that includes the relation